AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 `add-recurring <AMOUNT> c/ <CATEGORY> d/ <DESCRIPTION> t/ <START DATE TIME> f/ <FREQUENCY_IN_DAYS> i/ <ITERATIONS>`

 - The `AMOUNT` must be a positive number.
-If the number is too large, it will be displayed as `Infinity`.
+The amount limit is set to $10,000.
 - The `CATEGORY` can be any valid budget category.
 If it doesn't exist, the expense is added under the **Overall Budget**.
 - The `DESCRIPTION` is in natural language format.
 It cannot contain markers like `t/`, `f/`, or `i/`.
 - The `START DATE TIME` must follow the format `MMM dd yyyy at HH:mm`, where: